 Dreaming of shady forest trails and crystal-clear swimming holes?
 Here’s what you need to know to have a fun, safe, and hassle-free Opal Creek trip this summer.

 Opal Creek is a wilderness area!
 This means we are blessed with ancient trees, pristine mountain streams, and thousands of acres of solitude–but it also means that it’s even more important that you come prepared.
 Some important things to know:

 - There is no potable water at the Opal Creek trailhead, and we do not have the resources in Jawbone Flats to provide water to hikers.
 Opal Creek temperatures are often cooler than the valley, but we still have hot summers that can easily dehydrate the unprepared.
-Bring extra water for yourself and any minors who are accompanying you.
+Bring extra water for yourself and any minors or dogs who are accompanying you.

 - There is no cell service shortly after turning off of Highway 22 (20 miles before reaching Opal Creek).
 Make sure you have a copy of our driving directions, and always tell someone back home where you are going and when you expect to return.

 - It will take emergency services a minimum of 45 minutes to reach the Opal Creek trailhead once they are contacted–meaning it could easily take up to two hours for help to arrive after an incident.
 Play smart–our canyon walls are steep, our water is frigid and often fast-running, and rocks can be unexpectedly slippery.